Rocky Bushiri: Hibernian

 On 10 January 2022, Bushiri joined Scottish Premiership side Hibernian on loan for the remainder of the season, with an option to buy in the summer.
 His number of appearances during the loan triggered that option, and he signed a three-year contract with Hibs in June 2022.

 After he played against Morton, whilst he was supposed to be suspended for receiving two cautions in earlier ties, Morton were awarded a default 3–0 victory which led to Hibernian being knocked out of the Scottish League Cup.
 He played regularly during the first half of the 2022–23 season, but was then unavailable for more than three months due to an ankle injury.

 Bushiri scored his first goal for the club on 26 November 2024, scoring a 97th-minute equaliser in a 3–3 draw with Aberdeen.
 That goal started a club-record run of 17 league games without defeat, with Bushiri featuring regularly as the team finished third in the Premiership.

 His contract with Hibernian expired at the end of the 2024–25 season, but he signed a new three-year deal with the club in June 2025.

 International career

-Bushiri was born in Belgium and is of Congolese descent; his grandfather, Albert Kisonga, was an ambassador to Belgium.
+Bushiri's grandfather, Albert Kisonga, was an ambassador to Belgium.
 Bushiri represented Belgium in youth internationals up to and including the under-21 level, but changed his international allegiance in March 2023 so that he could play for DR Congo.
 Bushiri was first selected by DR Congo in June 2023, for two Africa Cup of Nations qualifying matches.
 He made his full international debut in September 2023, playing in a friendly against South Africa.

+Bushiri was selected in the Congolese squad for the 2026 FIFA World Cup, but was forced to withdraw after suffering an achilles tendon injury during the last match of the 2025-26 season.